ycsek/ycsek/README.md

 - 📫 How to reach me ——yuchenshi327@outlook.com
 - I am a stuednt at Faculty of Data Science, City University of Macau.
 - I major in Computer Science.
-- My preliminary programming languages are C and Python.
+- My preliminary programming languages are C and C++.
+- I also learned html css.
 <!---
 ycsek/ycsek is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.